 Polygraphs are highly controversial tools for measuring truth, especially in the civil commitment context.
 About 15 years ago, Dr. Stephen Fienberg chaired a committee charged by Congress to examine the polygraph's validity as a lie-detecting device.
 The team ultimately concluded that the polygraph could be useful in deterring and possibly detecting deception, but only when it came to specific kinds of information.

 While polygraphs are generally considered too unreliable to be admissible in court, they are still used in civil commitment programs across the US.

-"One needs to be really careful about distinguishing between questions, at least that relate to something factual that happened before about which one could, in principle, have real knowledge, versus states of mind or future events, where the polygraph essentially has no value," Fienberg told me.
+"One needs to be really careful about distinguishing between questions, at least that relate to something factual that happened before about which one could, in principle, have real knowledge, versus states of mind or future events, where the polygraph essentially has no value," Fienberg tells me.

-"I want to make it very clear that I think the law needs to be very harsh with sex offenders," added Fienberg, now a professor at Carnegie Mellon University in Pittsburgh.
+"I want to make it very clear that I think the law needs to be very harsh with sex offenders," adds Fienberg, now a professor at Carnegie Mellon in Pittsburgh.
 "But I don't think we should use a tool that has essentially no validity in assessing whether or not someone is or is not releasable to the community given whatever standards we set."

 While polygraphs are generally considered too unreliable to be admissible in court, they are still used in civil commitment programs across the US.
 According to the 2014 annual survey of sex offender civil commitment program, nine out of 15 participating states reported utilizing polygraphs to evaluate disclosure of sexual fantasies.

 Other states show residents sexual images or describe "deviant" scenarios, then use a device called a penile plethysmograph to track blood flow into the penis and measure arousal.
 (Although a handful of states civilly commit women, the vast majority of people detained under SVP statutes are men.)